YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ## Loops and Ifs
 ### for
 We are using BLAST to learn about loops.
 And we will be using your favorite genes.
 First, we will build multiple databases with `for` loops and blast each databases.
-Go to folder `LinuxAdvance/forloops` and copy three of your genome assemblies into the folder.
+Go to folder `LinuxAdvance/forloops` and copy three genome assemblies into the folder.

 ```
 for f in *.fasta